pulibrary/ExcelAlmaLookup/README.md

 **Select a range of cells to look up**: This field indicates which cells contain the values you want to search for.
 If you selected a range of cells before clicking the button, then this field will already contain the appropriate value.
 However, it is possible to select a new range of cells by clicking the button to the right of this field.
 Please note that hidden cells in the indicated range will not be included in the search.

-**Ignore First Row (Header)**: If checked, the first cell in the selected range will not be searched, and no other cells in that row will be overwritten.
+**Ignore First Row (Header)**: If checked, the first cell in the selected range will not be searched.
 You should check this if the first row is a header.

 **Generate header row from result types**: This option is avialable if the "Ignore First Row" option is checked.
 For each result column, the header row will be populated with the corresponding label from the "Result Types" list.